 The number of Venezuelans migrating to neighboring countries continues to rise, with more than 200,000 Venezuelan migrants entering Colombia just in the first two weeks of 2020.
 With such a large number of displaced persons entering, host communities have become strained.

 Rise Against Hunger has responded by teaming up with our partner, the e-Rotary Club of Houston, to assist those migrants in Colombia.
 We have provided 435,270 people with at least one hot meal a day for the past year.
-We’re supporting makeshift soup kitchens in Cucuta and on the humanitarian route, the beneficiaries of which are 14% children, 21.5% women and 64.5% men.
+We’re supporting makeshift soup kitchens in Cucuta and on the humanitarian route; the participants served are 14% children, 21.5% women and 64.5% men.
 In Colombia, 27 locations are serving Rise Against Hunger meals and locally procured food commodities.

 To learn more about the crisis and our efforts in collaboration with e-Rotary Club of Houston, please read this article published by Rotary.